 Play at Polymath Learning Centre

-Play activities would complement the learning environment and be integrated with the centre’s curriculum approach.
+Curriculum wise, play activities would be integrated into our lessons to complement the learning environment.
 The specific activities are developmentally appropriate and organised to cater to the children’s individual differences, pace and style in learning.
 Our play activities focus on symbolic play (to use objects, actions or ideas to represent other objects, actions, or ideas) and games with rules (e.g. fastest-finger-first math quizzes).
 These are done with an open-minded, explorative atmosphere using our Smart™ board, robot and programming kits, Lego sets and other apparatus.